 Once the cards are filled, go through the questions once more; only this time ask your beautiful bride-to-be to give her answers (a.k.a. the correct answers!).
 One point for each right response - the group with the most correct wins.

 HOT TIP: Have bonus rounds as part of the game.
 For example, ask one person from each group to go up the front and complete a mystery activity; with the winner getting an extra two points for their tally.
 Example bonus round activities include:

 BEFORE & AFTER

-Following the party, print off the photos and place them in a scrapbook/photo album and gift to your hen!
+Following the party, prit off the photos and place them in a scrapbook/album to gift to your.

-Tip: Upload the pics to your secret Facebook event or email so that everyone can have a giggle at the BEFORE’s and AFTER’s (and reminisce about the good times had that night!).
+Upload the pics to a secret Facebook event or email so that everyone can have a giggle at their 'before' and 'after's'!

 Whether you're after classy hen party games, or something a little bit cheekier - Capture This has all bases covered!